Maia-Everett/lintian.eu/_posts/2024-09-29-warcraft-retrospective-37.md

 In hindsight, I would say that The Founding of Durotar was the turning point when Warcraft finished its transformation [from a primarily warfare setting into a primarily adventure setting](/2024/01/20/warcraft-retrospective-11/).

 As the authorities in question, the Horde, too, undergoes a metamorphosis.
-We've had the Monster Horde of Warcraft 1, the War Machine Horde of Warcraft 2, and the Rebel Horde of *Lord of the Clans* and early Warcraft 3; with this campaign, we're moving into a fourth identity, the **Settler Horde**.
+We've had the Monster Horde of Warcraft 1, the War Machine Horde of Warcraft 2, and the Rebel Horde of *Lord of the Clans* and early Warcraft 3; with this campaign, we're moving into a fourth identity, the **Settler Horde**.[^settler_horde]

 The Settler Horde doesn't dream of conquering the other civilized peoples and has no quarrel with them.
 Its goal is, instead, to tame the wild, [to shape this rugged land of theirs and build a home for all](https://www.youtube.com/watch?v=Ts64p1eFqaw).
 This is reflected in the first three quests we pick up by running around Orgrimmar: